 - Real-time monitoring: Transmissometers mounted on buoys, ships, gliders or AUVs provide continuous updates on water clarity.
 For example this figure, showing a range of features elucidated with a LISST-Tau on a Teledyne Slocum Glider during a 4.5 day glider deployment:

-- Environmental modeling: Beam attenuation is integrated into tactical decision aids (TDAs) to simulate visibility conditions and optimize sensor deployment.
+- Environmental modeling: Tactical Decision Aids (TDAs) integrate beam attenuation to simulate visibility conditions and optimise sensor deployment.

 - Sensor fusion: Combining beam attenuation with acoustic and thermal data enhances situational awareness in complex environments like harbors, estuaries, and littoral zones.
 For example this report: Use of underwater gliders on marine surveillance and observations.